Encharted Cook

 1 Box Vanilla Cake Mix, 3 Large Eggs, ⅔ Cup Eggnog, ⅓ Cup Cold Water, ⅓ Cup Vegetable Oil, 1 Teaspoon Freshly Ground Nutmeg

 • Bake.
-Pour the batter into the prepared pan and bake for 26-28 minutes or until a tester comes out clean when inserted into the center of the cake.
+Pour the batter into the prepared pan and bake for 26-28 minutes or until a toothpick or cake tester comes out clean when inserted into the center of the cake.

 • Cool and Poke.
 Allow the cake to fully cool to room temperature on a wire rack.
 Use the rounded end of a wooden spoon or a large straw to poke well-spaced holes into the cake.